These fitting instructions should be followed in gallery order and not rushed.

 Remove the boot internal carpeted trim from above the fuel tank to gain access to the rear bulkhead.
 The carpeted boot trim may be secured by a couple of fixings into brackets on the rear bulkhead as well as the trim panel simply being wedged up behind the GRP boot aperture / rain channel.

-Unbolt the aluminium roof struts from the underside of the soft top header.
+Unbolt the aluminium roof struts from the underside of the soft top header (13mm domed nuts).

-Remove the fixings securing the rear of the soft top to the rear deck – vertical bolts protruding into the boot compartment on pre 1995 cars, or horizontal fixings on cars from 1995 onwards.
+Remove the fixings securing the rear of the soft top to the rear deck – vertical bolts protruding into the boot compartment on pre 1995 cars (10mm nuts/bolts), or horizontal hex/allen key fixings (10mm nuts inside boot) on cars from 1995 onwards.
 Remember to remove any additional fixings if fitted (usually self tapping screws) at each end of the rear soft top lower support panel near the Velcro.

-Remove the hex bolt / pivot fixing from each side of the rear header.
+Remove the large hex bolt / pivot fixing from each side of the rear header.

 The folding rear soft top section should now lift away from the car.
 Check for any additional missed fixings if not.